shindigira/BarHawk/README.md

 ### Group Presentations

 An important part of your thesis project is its presentation.
-You'll be debuting it at hiring day, and you'll speak eloquently about it in your interviews thereafter.
-AT several points throughout the thesis project, you'll present your project to your cohort and recieve specific feedback about how you can refine your delivery (see sylabus for specific dates).
+We'll hold several practice sessions in the lecture hall, culminating in the creation of a video that can be shared with prospective employes, on your online resume and/or your portfolio page.
+Theis practice will help prepare you to speak eloquently about your project in your interviews thereafter.
+Practice sessions will be held with your entire cohort present, providing a range of perspectives to help refine your delivery (keep an eye on your calendar for specific dates).
 Your group presentations must be (at most) 3min long.
-Each group will have 3min to present to the class, then there'll be a 3-5min of Q&A and feedback from the fascilitator.

 In preparing for your presentations please make sure that you address the following specific issues/areas:
-  - Be sure to introduce yourselves as a first order of business
+  - Be sure to introduce your team at some point during the video; typically this occurs at the beginning or the end of the presentation.
-  - As a second order of business, explain the project to the audience at a high level before jumping into details
+  - Explain the project to the audience at a high level before jumping into details.
+Think about framing your presentation as a story.
-  - Try to coordinate tightly between the person speaking, at any time, and the person driving tech, at any time, who should ideally not be the same person, at any time
+  - Try to coordinate tightly between the person speaking, at any time, and the person driving tech.
+The person speaking and the person driving should not be the same person at any time.
-  - Do not start your presentation until technology is ready
-  - Make sure all text on the screen that you require the audience to read is large enough to be read
   - Do not require the audience to read too much text on the screen
-  - If you are pointing at the screen to make a point, ensure you point at the big screen not the small screen
-  - Make sure you look towards the audience while speaking.
-Don't throw your voice at the screen.
   - Do not have off-mic conversations with your team while you are presenting.
   - Everything that you put into your presentation should make the case for why you or one of your teammates should be hired as a software engineer.
 If you have a lot of time left, there are a lot of things you could be saying about why you are awesome.
   - Speaking of time management, your presentation must run precisely 3 minutes long.

-### Code Reviews
-- __Start in late week 10__
-- Who gets one?: Student projects receive code reviews from MakerSquare mentors.
-Hosted projects receive them from mentor engineers at the host company.
-- Format: Code reviews are 1-hour and have a dedicated Mentor and room.
-All team members are expected to join and are expected to provide the mentor with a focused set of questions or features/classess to examine and take feedback on in that time.
-Please do not expect to review 100% of your codebase.

 ### Thesis Project Groups
 - Group 1
-  - Alex
+  - Bobby
-  - Aaron
+  - Kevin
-  - Ting
+  - Jordan
-  - Chris
+  - Arthur
-  - Dylan
+  - Faisal

 - Group 2
-  - Uche
+  - Chris N
-  - Ryan
+  - Jake
-  - Joel
+  - Yusuf
-  - OJ
+  - Renan
-  - Jackson
+  - Royce

 - Group 3
+  - Chris P
-  - Armin
+  - Cyrus
-  - Tatsumi
+  - Rachel
-  - Shreeya
+  - Alex
-  - Darrin
+  - Sonny

 - Group 4
-  - Tito
+  - Michael
-  - GT
+  - Melody
-  - Max
+  - Sujay
   - Andrew
-  - Anthony
+  - Ryan

 - Group 5
-  - Cindy
+  - Aaron
-  - Thomas
+  - Molly
-  - Zhao
+  - Stephen
-  - Jim
+  - Jia

 <!--
 ### Project Summaries